fayleenpc/tjjeans/README.md

-TJ Jeans E-Commerce ( Simple E Commerce )
+TJ Jeans E-Commerce ( Simple E Commerce, for public purposes )

 It has features :